Master Security Risk Analysis: A Step-by-Step Approach for Managers

 What is security risk analysis for construction projects?

 Security risk analysis for construction projects is a systematic process that involves identifying, evaluating, and prioritising hazards that could compromise the safety and integrity of the construction site.
+The process enables managers to develop tailored mitigation strategies covering access control, surveillance, and emergency response protocols.

 Why is security risk analysis important for construction projects?